 AMD’s prevalence in this sector has just been confirmed by NVIDIA, who recently chose AMD (its own major rival in the gaming performance sector) over Intel to provide the processors for its new DGX A100 deep learning system; specifically its EPYC server processors.
 Intel’s competitor (the Xeon) includes a much-heralded DL Boost feature, which drastically speeds up DL interferencing operations.
 But in terms of sheer power, AMD’s EPYC has them beat hands down.

 Memory channels and disk I/O bandwidth are also considerations here – particularly the former, as RAM remains the cheapest way of maximising your processor's potential.

-Of course, in recent weeks, it could be argued that the game has been changed by the introduction of Intel’s new “Cooper Lake” 3rd Gen Intel Xeon Scalable processors, which have been designed from the ground-up for AI and analytics workloads running in data centres, network and intelligent-edge environments.
+Of course, the relatively recent introduction of Intel’s new “Cooper Lake” 3rd Gen Intel Xeon Scalable processors has certainly set the cat amongst the pigeons.
+These Intel CPUs have been designed from the ground up for AI and analytics workloads running in data centres, network and intelligent-edge environments.

 More cores and more power are always better, right?
 You might think so, and well, you'd be mostly right, as pre-processing, on the whole, is a massively multi-threaded process.
 And of course, you need to ensure that the CPU has enough threads to feed the GPUs to prevent any bottlenecks.